Year Released: 2013

 –Triston: Junior Critic - The Next Generation

-Triston is 19 years old and lives in rural Illinois where he helps train champion Labrador Retrievers with his father.
+Triston was 19 years old when he wrote this review 2 hearts ago.
+Then he lived in rural Illinois where he helped train champion Labrador Retrievers with his father.
 He is active in the Illinois Pioneer Chapter of Pheasants Forever, a habitat conservation organization.

 Triston has presented his case so well, what more can Different Drummer add?
 Well, first of all, as much as I love his passion and patriotism, I will have to remind my young protégé of number 3 on Different Drummer’s list of Ten Personal Preferences.

 3. The love life, political beliefs and prior work of actors are mostly irrelevant to enjoyment of a movie.

 Of course, it should also be explained that this rule has evolved as a sort of self protection, since long ago I discovered that if I held actors accountable for their private lives in selecting which films to watch, I would then have to forgo going to the show almost entirely.
 And in that same confessional mode, I should also note that I have entirely ignored preferences 2 and 5 in giving August: Osage County my highest rating.

 Different Drummer must also admit that Lone Survivor’s box office take (almost $94 million at this writing) as well as its 75% positive Rotten Tomatoes critical acclaim did come as a mild surprise, particularly the latter.
 After all, it’s not cool to be patriotic anymore, is it?
 At least that’s what the talking heads on the networks as well as most journalists would have us believe.
 Even the relatively reasonable Jake Tapper of CNN, who seems impressed with our film, can’t help but question its very core when he interviews Marcus, Luttrell, the real Navy SEAL who penned the novel about his 2005 mission.
 Marcus does not suffer fools gladly: